roncoleman125/Sclastic/README.md

 of Scala source.
 The core is focused on processing a portfolio of Scala projects compressed in .zip formats downloaded from GitHub, Inc.

-So if you're looking for a quick-and-easy way to estimate the complexity of some Scala source, this is not necessarily the right place.
-Yet the tools of the kit are here for such an analysis.
-You'll just need to compose them and interpret the output for your particular purposes.

 Theory of operation
 -------------------
 Sclastic estimates, M, the [cyclomatic complexity](http://www.literateprogramming.com/mccabe.pdf) given as